DamienFlury/summaries/par-prog/par-prog.typ

   - After a defined time, the thread should release the processor
   - Prevents a thread from permanently occupying the processor

-= Multitasking (scheduling)
-- Cooperative (rarely used nowadays)
-  - Threads must explicitly initiate context switches at intervals
-- Preemptive (nowadays standard)
-  - Scheduler interrupts the running thread asynchronously via timer interrupt
-  - Time sliced scheduling: Each thread has the processor for maximum time interval

 = Thread states
 Running, Waiting, Ready

 = JVM
-- `System.exit() / Runtime.exit()`: Uncontrolled stop of all threads
-- Threads realized by `Thread`-class and `Runnable`-interface
-  - `void run()` can be overridden for custom behaviour
 - Scheduling of threads handled by the OS
-- Allows setting priorities to threads $->$ still managed by OS
 - The current thread can be accessed with `Thread.currentThread()`
 ```java
 var t1 = new Thread(() -> { System.out.println("Hi from t1"); })